zarusz/Training_IoT/08_Temp_Motion.md

 [MainApp] Started.
 ```

-You can control the device from the test web app: http://iot-remotecontrol-2.azurewebsites.net/
+The device can be controlled from the test web app: http://iot-remotecontrol-2.azurewebsites.net/

 ### New Hardware Part: DHT-22 - Humidity and Temperature Sensor